 If your debit card becomes physically lost or stolen, you have multiple options to “freeze” and replace your card.
 Start by notifying your bank as soon as you know your card is missing.
 This can help limit unauthorized activity.

-After reviewing your bank’s fraud liability policy and getting answers to your questions — you should feel perfectly confident about using your debit card.
+After reviewing your bank’s fraud liability policy and getting answers to your questions — you can feel more confident about using your debit card.
 Always do everything you can to keep your personal information safe from fraud.
-But, if the worst should happen, remember there are safeguards in place to keep your money safe — especially if you regularly monitor your account activity.
+But, if the worst should happen, remember there are safeguards in place to help protect your money — especially if you regularly monitor your account activity.

 At Citizens, we understand that you want peace of mind when you bank and shop online.
-Our Debit Card comes with Zero Liability coverage2 — this means if your debit card number is fraudulently used to make a purchase, you won't be responsible for that transaction.
-With our 24/7 fraud monitoring and alerts, we make every attempt to prevent that from ever happening.
-Learn more about the simple and secure way to pay for any of your purchases.
+Our Debit Card comes with Zero Liability coverage — so you won't be responsible for unauthorized transactions when reported promptly.
+With our 24/7 fraud monitoring and alerts, we help detect and address suspicious activity quickly.
+Learn more about Citizens checking accounts and debit cards, a simple and secure way to pay with confidence.

 Shopping online is easy and convenient — but is it safe?
 There are a few things you can do to help keep your identity, and your dollars, protected.